Leukodystrophies

 - Gene: GFAP (17q21.31) → encodes glial fibrillary acidic protein (intermediate filament of astrocytes)

-- The only autosomal dominant leukodystrophy — this fact is tested repeatedly
+- The classic and most commonly tested autosomal dominant leukodystrophy (LMNB1-related ADLD is a rare adult-onset exception) — this fact is tested repeatedly

 - Gain-of-function mutations → abnormal GFAP aggregation in astrocytes